St Mirren Football Club Statement

 This latest edition includes the following:

-St Mirren Programme Archive - Derek Drennan reviews the programme for the match between Saints and Kilmarnock from 4th October 1980.
+St Mirren Programme Archive - Derek Drennan reviews programmes from past League Cup ties between Saints and the Dons.

 Player Kit Sponsors 2020/21 – Check in to see who is sponsoring your favourite player's shirt for the season.